telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 ```

 Note that these idioms have some limitations.
 The first only works if
-x itself has not been deliberate assigned false.
+x itself has not been deliberately assigned false.
 The second only works if
 b is truthy.
 Still, these can come in handy.
 You can use the first to assign
 x a default value when it is not set.
 And you can use the second, e.g.,  to
 get the maximum of two numbers: `max = (x > y) and x or y`.

 The `not` operator always returns `true` or `false`.
 If you want to coerce
-something to an actual boolean value (insteady of truthy evaluation), you can
+something to an actual boolean value (instead of truthy evaluation), you can
 use `not`.

 ### Concatenation

-Lua performs string concatenation using `..`.
-If an operand is a string, Lua
+Lua performs string concatenation using the `..` operator.
+If an operand is
-coerces that operand to a string and then concatenates it.
-The return value is
+a number, Lua coerces that operand to a string and then concatenates it.
+The
-a new string, and the operands are not changed.
-(Remember: strings in Lua are
+return value is a new string, and the operands are not changed.
+(Remember:
-immutable values.)
+strings in Lua are immutable values.)

 ### Precedence